Midland train crash: National Transportation Safety Board investigation

 Accident investigators from the National Transportation Safety Board were dispatched to the accident to determine the cause.
 In a press conference on November 17, NTSB member Mark Rosekind stated that the float started crossing the tracks after the warning bells and lights had been activated and while the crossing gate was lowering.
 The flashing lights and bell had begun 20 seconds before the train entered the intersection, and 7 seconds later the gate began to come down.
 It was one second after that (12 seconds before impact) that the float began crossing the track.
-The train sounded its horn 9 seconds before the collision; seconds later the engineer also activated the train's emergency brake.
+The train's engineer sounded the horn nine seconds before the collision; seconds later the engineer also activated the train's emergency brake.
 The NTSB based these conclusions on video evidence from a dashboard camera mounted on an escorting police cruiser, a forward-mounted camera on the train, and the train's data recorder.

 In November 2013, the NTSB issued its report, concluding that the probable cause of this collision was "the failure of the city of Midland and the parade organizer, “Show of Support, Military Hunt, Inc.” (Show of Support), to identify and mitigate the risks associated with routing a parade through a highway – railroad grade crossing."
 The NTSB also concluded that the city of Midland failed to follow and enforce its own ordinances, allowed the Show of Support parade to take place without a permit from 2009 to 2012, and failed to notify the railroad in advance of the parade.